 The Authority has a very limited number of physical or operational assets (e.g. no car parks, visitor centres, major land holdings etc); so its greatest asset is its staff.
-As at 31 March 2017, details of the staffing levels (both 'core' and 'project-specific') were:
+As at 31 March 2018, details of the staffing levels (both 'core' and 'project-specific') were:

 Headcount FTE

-CORE 70 82% 62.9 83%
+CORE 71 78% 62.3 78%

-PROJECT 15 18% 12.8 17%
+PROJECT 20 22% 17.8 22%

-Total 85 75.7
+Total 91 80.1

-^{}Of the 'core' staff, some resource is dedicated to delivering services for other organisations as part of shared service agreements - this equates to approximately 4.7 FTEs.
+\Of the 'core' staff, some resource is dedicated to delivering services for other organisations as part of shared service agreements - this equates to approximately 4.5 FTEs.

-The staff sickness level for the year was 3.2 days per FTE which compares very favourably with national averages of around 5-8 days.
+The staff sickness level for the year was 7 days per FTE which is similar to the national averages of around 5-8 days.

-In 2016/17 the Authority reduced its overall CO2 emissions by 2%, which included a reduction in mileage claims and significant usage of our pool car fleet (which, where possible, are chosen for their green credentials).
+In 2017/18 the Authority reduced its overall $CO_2$ emissions by 3%, which included a reduction in mileage claims and significant increased usage of our pool car fleet (which, where possible, are chosen for their green credentials).